joshwadd/Advanced_Lane_Detection/README.md

 ## Finding the lines

-Having identified all possible pixels that could potentially be associated with lane lines in this image and transformed into a overhead perspective, the task is now to explicitly decide which pixels do belong to a lane line and which lane line
+Having identified all possible pixels that could potentially be associated with lane lines in this image and transformed into a overhead perspective, the task is now to explicitly decide which pixels do belong to a lane line and which lane line they belong

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ2NjE1MjQ5Ml19
+eyJoaXN0b3J5IjpbLTUwODU2NTc1MV19
 -->